 Dealing with a smelly scalp and hair is never fun.
 Symptoms can range from a slightly unpleasant smell to an unbearable odor accompanied by itching, inflammation and more.
 And when it comes to knowing how to tackle the issue of a smelly mane and scalp, the answer really depends on what's causing it.
 In some cases, amping up your hair care routine will do the trick.
 In other instances, you may need professional help.

-To get to the root causes of a smelly scalp, VEGAMOUR gained insight from several dermatologists.
-Read on to find out what to do if your hair and scalp need some freshening up and how to boost your hair wellness game.
+To get to the root causes of a smelly scalp, VEGAMOUR spoke to several dermatologists.
+Read on to find out what to do if your hair and scalp need some freshening up — plus, the best products for scalp health you should be using.

 8 Common Causes of Scalp and Hair Smell